SuperBryceo64/Conway-s-Game-of-Life-MATLAB/README.md

 - If a live cell has 2 or 3 live neighbors, it lives
 - If a live cell has more than 3 live neighbors, it dies (due to overpopulation)
 - If a dead cell has exactly 3 live neighbors, it comes to life (due to reproduction)
+## Getting Started
+To get started, download the repository to your computer.
+You will need to have MATLAB to access the file.
+Visit https://www.mathworks.com/products/matlab.html for more info.
+Once you have MATLAB installed and **game_of_life.mlx** opened, you can change the simulation settings found in lines 1-7.
+To start the simulation, simply press the *Start* button on line 9